Banjarmasin metropolitan area: Infrastructure

 Syamsudin Noor Airport serving Banjarmasin It is located in the district of Landasan Ulin, 5 kilometres west of Banjarbaru, capital of South Kalimantan, and about 25 km south-east from the centre of the city of Banjarmasin, the largest city of South Kalimantan.
 The airport served more than 5.3 million passengers in 2017.

+The metropolitan area is also served by Port of Trisakti and Gambut Barakat terminal.